Bounding the benefit of adaptivity in quantum metrology using the relative fidelity: Introduction

 Many physical processes can be modelled as quantum channels, so determining the identity of an unknown channel and estimating a parameter encoded in that channel are important tasks in the field of quantum information.
 The quantum fidelity~\cite{nielsen_quantum_2011,fidelity2,uhlmann_transition_1976} between the possible output states of channel discrimination or parameter estimation protocols give an indication of the distinguishability of those output states.
 By bounding the quantum fidelity between the possible output states of a protocol, we can bound the performance of both quantum channel discrimination~\cite{helstrom_quantum_1976,wang_unambiguous_2006,chefles_quantum_2000,barnett_quantum_2009,sun_optimum_2001,bergou_optimal_2012,pirandola_advances_2018,pirandola_fundamental_2019,zhuang_ultimate_2020,zhuang_entanglement-enhanced_2020,banchi2020quantum,harney2020ultimate,pereira2020idler} and quantum metrology~\cite{braunstein_statistical_1994,acin_optimal_2001,paris_quantum_2009,giovannetti_advances_2011,RevModPhys.90.035005,JasReview,braun_quantum-enhanced_2018,pirandola_advances_2018}.

-In order to achieve the minimum possible output fidelity, we must allow the protocols to be adaptive.
+To achieve the minimum possible output fidelity, we must allow the protocols to be adaptive.
 This means that the output from a previous use of the unknown channel can affect the input to a subsequent channel use.
 In an example with two discrete-variable channels, it was shown that adaptive schemes can beat non-adaptive schemes for channel discrimination~\cite{harrow_adaptive_2010}.

+Some channel pairs can be perfectly discriminated after finite uses (such as unitaries or the channels in Ref.~\cite{harrow_adaptive_2010}), whilst others can never be perfectly discriminated after a finite number of channel uses, even if adaptivity or entangled probes can reduce the error probability (such as classical channels~\cite{sacchi_entanglement_2005,harrow_adaptive_2010,hayashi_discrimination_2009}).
+Ref.~\cite{duan_perfect_2009} gives necessary and sufficient conditions for distinguishing between the two cases.
+Some work has been done to bound the asymptotic benefit of adaptivity~\cite{wilde_amortized_2020}, but less is known about adaptivity for finite channel uses.

 Here, we present a new measure on a pair of channels and a pair of input states to those channels called the relative fidelity.
 If we constrain the allowed input states to have a fidelity greater than or equal to some minimum ``input fidelity" and then minimise the relative fidelity over the allowed states (for a fixed pair of channels), we get the minimum relative fidelity for that channel pair and that input fidelity.
 We can use this quantity to formulate lower bounds on the minimum fidelity between output states for any adaptive protocol.
 If the minimum relative fidelity is constant (i.e. has no dependence on the input fidelity), the optimal protocol not only does not require adaptivity but also does not require entanglement between the input states for each channel use.
-If the minimum relative fidelity for a pair of channels is never equal to zero for any input fidelity, we are guaranteed that there exists no discrimination protocol - adaptive or otherwise - that allows that pair of channels to be perfectly distinguished.
-By finding continuity bounds on the minimum relative fidelity, we show that the maximum quantum Fisher information (QFI) for an $N$-use protocol is no more than $N^2$ times the maximum one-shot QFI (which was previously only known to hold asymptotically in $N$).
+Otherwise, we can use the minimum relative fidelity to formulate bounds on the performance of any protocol that hold for finite uses as well as asymptotically.
+By finding continuity bounds on the minimum relative fidelity, we provide a simple confirmation that the maximum quantum Fisher information (QFI) for an $N$-use protocol is no more than $N^2$ times the maximum one-shot QFI~\cite{pirandola_fundamental_2019,zhou_asymptotic_2020,katariya_geometric_2021}.